test-kitchen/test-kitchen/docs/source/getting-started/creating-cookbook.md

 Note that the directory doesn't matter to Test Kitchen so feel free to call this directory `git`, `chef-git`, `chef-git-cookbook`, or `fuzzypants_git`.

 Next we need a [metadata.rb](http://docs.opscode.com/config_rb_metadata.html) file so that various Chef-aware tooling can understand our cookbook.
 Test Kitchen is one such tool.
-All it relaly cares about are the **name** and **version** attributes of the cookbook.
+All it really cares about are the **name** and **version** attributes of the cookbook.
 Use your favorite text editor and create a file called `metadata.rb` with the following:

 ~~~ruby